lscspirit/novacast-sdk/swagger-codegen/README.md

-# Swagger Codegen for the sdkJs library
+# Swagger Codegen for the Novacast SDK library

 ## Overview
 This is a boiler-plate project to generate your own client library with Swagger.
 It's goal is